The New Athletes: Innovations for the eSports Generation

 Challenge

-Puma recognized the shift from beloved past time to professional sport as an opportunity to expand the sports that they support.
-They engaged our design team to map the eSports ecosystem and identify innovative strategies to support and inspire both established esports players and aspiring ones through new products, services, and partnerships to serve this growing global audience.
+As eSports evolved from a pastime to a professional sport, Puma saw an opportunity to expand their portfolio.
+They engaged our design team to map the ecosystem and identify strategies to support players at every level — through new products, services, and partnerships built for a growing global audience.

 Research